...

 The best time to ask questions about the MSA is in mediation and before you sign the document.
 Once you sign the MSA it is very difficult (nearly impossible) to go back on what you had signed.
 Sometimes there will be minor mistakes that were included.
 You need to be the one to find those errors.
 Your attorney will keep an eye out for these things, but you can review them, too.
 Remember- be accountable for your case.
 This is your life that is impacted by these things.

-Thank you for choosing to spend part of your day here with us on the blog for the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations for people just like you.
-You have a lot on your mind.
-We aim to help our clients and ease their burdens.
-The rest of your life is not going to come to a screeching halt just because you have engaged in a child custody case.
-By working with our office, we can give you the time you need to attend not only to your case but to the rest of your life, as well.
+Thank you for spending part of your day with us on the Law Office of Bryan Fagan blog.
+Our licensed family law attorneys offer free consultations for people like you.
+You have a lot on your mind, and we aim to ease your burdens.
+Your life won’t come to a halt because of a child custody case.
+By working with us, you’ll have the time you need for your case and the rest of your life.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan